UpperMoon0/Java/KeepAlive/README.md

 The KeepAlive service is a C++ application that periodically pings a list of configured URLs to ensure they are responsive.
 It also exposes an HTTP endpoint for health checks.

+If the `config.json` file is not found, the keep-alive functionality will be disabled, but the health check endpoint will remain active.

 ## Health Check

 The service includes a health check endpoint to monitor its status.